Getting a damage estimate

 When a vehicle is towed away after a crash, it's usually kept in storage until an ICBC estimator can examine it.
 At a crash scene, the police coordinates with an ICBC towing company (if possible) to move your vehicle back to their storage facility for safe keeping.

-If your vehicle is not stored near an ICBC location, we may request to tow your vehicle to an ICBC-accredited c.a.r. shop VALET repair facility of your choosing for inspection.
+If your vehicle is not stored near an ICBC location, we may request to tow your vehicle to the ICBC Collision Repair Network facility of your choosing for inspection.

 Choosing a tow company